csound/csoundAPI_examples/7.x/lisp/README.md

 should exist in the working directory.

-- example1.c: simple CSD player
+- example1.lisp: simple CSD player
-- example2.c; compiling from a string
+- example2.lisp; compiling from a string
+- example3.lisp: reatlime events
+- example4.lisp: control channels